`this` context in JavaScript

 Implicit

-When a function is called as a method of an object, its this
+When a function is called as a method of an object, its this is bound to that object.

 function foo(a) {this.a = a;}const bar = {foo: foo};bar.foo(2);console.log(bar.a); // 2